Jeremy Gray (politician)

-Jeremy Askew Gray (born October 8, 1985) is an American politician, fitness instructor, and retired football player serving as a Democratic member of the Alabama House of Representatives from the 83rd district and as Co-Chair of the Alabama chapter of Future Caucus, alongside Representative Parker Moore.
+Jeremy Askew Gray (born October 8, 1985) is an American politician, fitness instructor, and retired football player serving as a Democratic member of the Alabama House of Representatives from the 83rd district.
 He assumed office on November 7, 2018.

 Early life and education

 Born in Opelika, Alabama, Gray graduated from Opelika High School in 2004 where he was a star football and track athlete.
 He earned a Bachelor of Science degree in sports management from North Carolina State University.
 As an undergraduate, Gray was a defensive back for the NC State Wolfpack football team from 2005 to 2008.
 He was a two-year starter and made 61 solo tackles as a senior.
 In 39 career games played, he recorded 132 total tackles, seven interceptions, and one quarterback sack.

 Career

 Gray played for the Tulsa Talons and the Kansas City Command of the Arena Football League in 2011.
 He recorded his first career interception with the Talons in a loss to the Dallas Vigilantes on March 19.
 From 2013 to 2015, Gray worked as a fitness instructor in Opelika.
 In 2015, he played as a cornerback for the Saskatchewan Roughriders.
 Gray later returned to Alabama, where he has since worked as a personal trainer and yoga instructor.
 Gray was elected to the Alabama House of Representatives and assumed office on November 7, 2018.

-Gray was awarded the 2022 Rising Star Award by Future Caucus, recognizing his commitment to cross-partisan policymaking as a young legislator.
-He was selected for the Future Caucus Innovation Fellowship as part of the 2025-2026 Civic Innovation cohort, a bipartisan coalition of lawmakers committed to improving civic engagement and democratic processes.

 Gray has worked to lift a ban on yoga in Alabama schools.